 How social media can help your customer relations

 With the onset of new media, customers rarely pick up the phone and call customer support, especially when there is a complaint.
 Having to be put on hold for 10 minutes is reason enough not to call at all.
 But people need and want to be heard still and for companies to thrive, they still need an outlet to listen.
+You should ask “what does salesforce do” so you can find an idea on getting a good customer relations.

 Customers now turn to social media and emails to voice their concerns.
 One of the key reasons (other than promotions/free gifts) why someone ‘likes’ the Facebook fan page of a global brand is to voice their concerns online.
 Fast and hidden behind a computer screen, customers can now bypass the awkwardness of having to speak live to a customer service officer, something shy and inhibited people tend to avoid.
 And boy are customers talking a lot online.